-The quantum of operational fund flow cannot be influenced by the method of depreciation charged.
-Any variation in the quantum of depreciation can influence the quantum of profit but the depreciation and the quantum of profit put together will not change.
+The quantum of operational fund flow cannot be influenced by the depreciation method used.
+Any variation in the quantum of depreciation can influence the quantum of profit, but the depreciation and the quantum of profit put together will not change.

 The policy regarding depreciation is framed at the top level of management.
-A decision on a method once later has to be consistently followed and cannot undergo frequent changes.
+A decision on a method must be consistently followed and cannot undergo frequent changes.